Employee-Side Employment Lawyers in Minnesota & North Dakota.

 Protecting Workplace Rights

-We believe it is crucial to hold employers accountable when they violate the rights of their employees.
+At Ringstrom DeKrey, we believe it is crucial to hold employers accountable when they violate the rights of their employees.

-By pursuing claims under employment law, we send a clear message to employers across Minnesota and North Dakota: workplace laws matter, and every employee deserves fair treatment and equal protection under the law.
+These cases are not just about seeking justice for individual employees.
+They are about sending a clear message to employers across Minnesota and North Dakota: workplace laws matter, and every employee in Fargo, Bismarck, Moorhead, Detroit Lakes, or anywhere in between deserves fair treatment and equal protection under the law.

 • Discrimination occurs when you are treated unfairly because of a protected characteristic, such as race, gender, religion, age, disability, or national origin.
 This can include being passed over for promotions, denied opportunities, or subjected to unequal treatment compared to colleagues.